 Mounting Options: Windshield Suction, 3M Sticky Mount

-GPS: Built-in GPS for geo tagging
+GPS: Built-in GPS

-Wi-Fi Connectivity: Wi-Fi connectivity
+Wi-Fi Connectivity: Wi-Fi 6

-Mounting Options: Windshield mount
+Mounting Options: Windshield Mount

 How do we rank products for you?